illinois/next-page-transitions/README.md

 }
 ```

-When you move to a new page, the `Component` will change, and the
+When you move to a new page, the `key` prop will change, and the
 `PageTransition` component will detect that.
 Instead of immediately unmounting
 the page, it will apply the `page-transition-exit` class to a wrapper around
 the page to initialize the "exit" transition, and will then apply the